Eagan, Dakota County • No fee

 Lebanon Hills Regional Park is loaded with over 20 miles of hiking trails, the vast majority being natural-surface trails for foot traffic only.
 This makes it one of the best parks in the Twin Cities metro for “real” hiking as well as trail running.

 It’s quiet.
 It’s wooded.
-You’d never know you’re within just a few miles of urban activity.
+You’d never know you’re within just a few miles of the urban activity of downtown Minneapolis.

 Helpful Folks in the Visitor Center

 The very first plus of the day was when we walked into the Visitor Center to ask for a hike suggestion, one in the 3-4 mile range.

 Without hesitation the woman at the counter pulled out the map for the Forever Wild Loop, which was already highlighted.
 “This is the one you want,” she said.